 This often escalates to physical combat, but rarely death or severe injury.

 When it comes to communicating with their owners, you will need to learn and acknowledge their body language to help reduce stress in the animal.

 Snakes are not warm, cuddly creatures.

-A calm snake will be happily exploring or basking in their tank, where a fearful snake will be hiding or will cower if you come near it.
+A calm snake will be happily exploring or basking in its tank, whereas a fearful snake will hide or cower if you come near it.

 An agitated, fearful snake will follow movement around to make sure whatever is moving is not a predator.

 Some will strike as an attempt to scare, intimidate, and bite a potential predator.

 They will also move away quickly if they feel the tide turning and move away like they are attempting to flee.